 You can also look into buying new or used sets on eBay.
 People change hobbies or don't like the medium.
 Older sets turn up on eBay sometimes in their old packaging when sellers buy inventory from stores that close.
-Prismacolor is the most common artist grade brand to turn up cheap on eBay.
-Check the online supply companies for a price comparison and keep searching auctions that end soon.
-Eventually you may catch a bargain!
+Prismacolor is the most common artist-grade brand to turn up cheap on eBay.
+Check the online supply companies for a price comparison and keep searching for auctions that end soon.
+Eventually, you may catch a bargain!

 Many art courses and traditional art schools suggest that beginners need to stick with limited palettes.
 Often art teachers want students to use only monochrome or two-color harmonies.

-Yet inside many artists I've known, including students, is the same urge I have -- to get all the colors there are.
-It starts with a 64 color box of Crayolas and it just doesn't quit.
-The spectrum array of all the special colors, the olive greens, sea greens, salmon pinks and deep blue-violet that's a little more blue than violet-blue calls to something primal in many people.
+Yet inside many artists I've known, including students, is the same urge I have—to get all the colors there are.
+It starts with a 64-color box of Crayolas, and it just doesn't quit.
+The spectrum array of all the special colors, the olive greens, sea greens, salmon pinks, and deep blue-violet that's a little bluer than violet-blue calls to something primal in many people.
 It's why so many pastel companies and colored pencil manufacturers arrange their products in spectrum array followed by a muted echo in browns and grays, all the neutrals arranged in a secondary spectrum.

 The obvious problem is that a raw beginner faced with dozens or hundreds of colors may not grasp what to do with any of them beyond simple description.
 Olive green for olives.
 That sand color for sand or for that box that it comes close to matching.
 That's one natural reaction to a big range of colors, hunting down the best match in the box rather than mixing to create it.